 The fitted lines for such a data set strongly depend on the fitting technique.

-- The total lack of galaxies with almost 100% void foreground and low individual Hubble parameters is significant. - Our models are still rather simple, but improving. - The assumption of a horizontal line for the Λ-CDM expectation is too naïve → comparison with the Millennium simulation
+The total lack of galaxies with almost 100% void foreground and low individual Hubble parameters is significant.

+• Our models are still rather simple.

+The assumption of a horizontal line for the Λ-CDM expectation is too naïve.